Support Athens by Locals!

 - Economy Class: The economy or the deck class varies significantly in large ferries like Blue Star ferries, and small ones like SeaJet ferries.
 In large carriers, an economy class ticket gives you access to all indoor and outdoor seating as well as all restaurants, bars, and cafes.
 In contrast, the economy class is quite crowded (and hot) in small carriers and definitely not recommended.

-- Business Class/VIP class: If traveling comfortably is your ultimate priority, without a doubt you should go for the business class.
-Both the large and small ferries provide passengers with a less crowded and less noisy environment.
-In conventional ferries such as Bluestar, a lounge with sofas and waiter service is also available.
-Although it might be slightly more expensive compared to the deck-class, it is definitely worth it!
+- Business Class/VIP class: If traveling comfortably is your ultimate priority, without a doubt, you should go for the business class.
+The large and small ferries provide passengers with a less crowded and noisy environment.
+A lounge with sofas and waiter service is also available in conventional ferries such as Bluestar.
+Although it might be slightly more expensive than the deck class, it is worth it!

 Blue Star Ferries to Santorini

 Blue Star ferry is one of the most renowned ferry operating companies, which serves itineraries from Athens to the Cyclades islands including Santorini.

 Luckily, the ferry transports passengers 365 days a year, so even if you are traveling during the off-season, you don’t have to worry.
 There are daily two ferries departing from Piraeus port, one in the morning and one in the evening.

 No one likes a bumpy cruise!
 Fortunately, with Blue star ferries you can forget about bumpy rides, as it’s the most stable among all other ferries.
 So, even if the wind goes wild, you wouldn’t feel much!

 On a Blue Star ferry, you are allowed to travel on board and enjoy the magnificent sea and fresh sea breezes.

 The cheapest ticket is priced around 30 Euros, while it may go up to 120 Euros depending on the class the traveler chooses.